-When we are rehearsing, performing on a professional stage, and getting ready/waiting back stage there are a few things to know:
+When we have our dress rehearsals, performing on a professional stage, and getting ready/waiting backstage there are a few things to know:

-- Rehearsals are extremely important for not only the dancers but the stage crew and instructors.
+- Dress Rehearsals are extremely important for not only the performers but the stage crew and instructors.
 There is a lot to work out and put together so that the show is the best it can be.
-Parents and dancers can help it run smoothly and on time by: having all items you need like correct shoes, being on time to your rehearsal slot, if you’re not on stage, remain seated towards the front– this way you can see what’s going on and hear when it’s your turn, and keeping voices down.
-We know rehearsals can run long but it is very distracting and disrespectful to have kids rolling down aisles, running through the auditorium, and climbing over seats.
-Dancers on stage need to be able to hear teachers instructions, and directors need to be able to communicate with stage crew, etc.
+Volunteers/Parents and performers can help it run smoothly and on time by: having all items needed like correct shoes, being on time to your rehearsal slot, if performers are not on stage; remain seated towards the front– this way they can see what’s going on and hear when it’s their turn, and keeping voices down.
+We know dress rehearsals can run long but it is very distracting and disrespectful to have kids rolling down aisles, running through the auditorium, and climbing over seats.
+Performers on stage need to be able to hear teachers instructions, and directors need to be able to communicate with stage crew, etc.

 - Dancers SHOULD NOT HAVE ON or BRING: nail polish, jewelry (including earrings), food- of ANY kind, or gum.
 Please understand earrings will be removed from dancers ears if they come to performances with them on so please just leave them at home so they do not get lost.

 - Non-messy food is ONLY allowed backstage for performers who are performing more than once on Friday for school performances.
 Friday school performances are back to back.
-Non-messy food includes items that are not sticky, do NOT stain, and cannot be crushed into the carpet like apples, carrots, dried fruit, chewy (non chocolate/not melty) granola bars– PLEASE NO CRACKERS, NO CANDY, NO goldfish or DRINKS OF ANY KIND.
+Non-messy food includes items that are not sticky, do NOT stain, and cannot be crushed into the carpet.
+Great options are apples, carrots, string cheese, dried fruit, chewy (non chocolate/not melty) granola bars– PLEASE NO CRACKERS, NO CANDY, NO goldfish or DRINKS OF ANY KIND.
 Remind kids to keep any food wrapped up as the ants WILL find it.

-- To keep your dancers things together back stage we encourage parents to make sure names are marked on items and to bring a marked laundry basket or something similar.
+- To keep your dancers things together backstage, we ask parents to make sure names are marked on items (including dance shoes!) and to bring a marked laundry basket or something similar.
 It is also helpful for our backstage volunteers if our youngest roles have their roles listed ON their basket with their name.

 - Extra bobby pins, safety pins, hair bands, and a few clean quiet activities (NO MARKERS) can be helpful.

 - Traditionally flowers are given to dancers after they perform.
-We do sell fresh cut flowers from a local flower shop in the lobby before performances, during intermission, and after if there are any left.
-We also sell Nutcracker merchandise which can be a fun gift for your dancers.
+We do sell fresh cut flowers from a local flower shop in the lobby before performances, during intermission, and after (if there are any left).
+We also sell Nutcracker merchandise which can also be a fun gift for your performer.

 - Dance performance etiquette is different than orchestra or piano concerts.
-During dance performances feel free to clap, hoot, and holler when something moves you.
+During dance performances; feel free to laugh, clap, hoot, and holler (appropriately) when something moves you at any time.
 Dancing is hard work and the dancers thrive off of the audience energy!

 Download our FREE Studio App to stay up to date on all Nutcracker information: https://rmsa.app.link/A8L0kIMX8Q